Dario Gradi: Wimbledon

-He took over as manager of Wimbledon in January 1978, helping the Plough Lane side win their first promotion from the Football League Fourth Division in 1978–79, although they were relegated at the first attempt.
-They were well on course for an immediate return to the Football League Third Division when in February 1981 an offer came for Gradi to manage struggling Football League First Division side Crystal Palace.
+He took over as manager of Wimbledon in January 1978, helping the Plough Lane side win promotion from the Football League Fourth Division in 1978–79, although they were relegated after only one season in the Third Division.
+They were well on course for an immediate return to the Third Division when in February 1981 an offer came for Gradi to manage struggling First Division side Crystal Palace.
 Palace chairman Ron Noades had only recently left Wimbledon himself and saw Gradi as the ideal man to save his new purchase from relegation.

 Crystal Palace

-Gradi's time at Selhurst Park was not a success, as he failed to save Crystal Palace from relegation and he resigned the following November after a disappointing start to the 1981–82 season.
+Gradi's time at Selhurst Park was not a success, as he failed to save Crystal Palace from relegation, and he resigned the following November after a disappointing start to the 1981–82 season.

 Crewe Alexandra

 After a spell coaching at Leyton Orient, Gradi returned to management on 9 June 1983, when he accepted an offer to manage Crewe Alexandra, a team who regularly finished near the bottom of the Fourth Division and had been forced to apply for re-election on several occasions in order to avoid slipping into the Northern Premier League and, since its creation in 1979, the Football Conference.
 His first season signings included Mark Leonard from Tranmere Rovers, John Crabbe from Hereford United and David Pullar from Exeter City as Gradi looked to build an academy structure to develop players that could be sold to help fund the player development programme.
 Among his first transfer successes were Dave Waller (sold to Shrewsbury Town), Gary Blissett (sold to Brentford) and Geoff Thomas (sold to Crystal Palace); gradually the club moved forward.

 In 1988–89, after six seasons of steady progress, they won promotion to end 25 years in the league's basement division.
-Gradi signed a then unheard of ten-year contract with Crewe.
+Gradi signed a then unheard-of ten-year contract with Crewe.
 They went back down again two years later, but in 1994 won promotion to Division Two and three years after that they reached Division One for the first time in their history.

 Shortly after the 1994 promotion, Gradi became the League's longest-serving manager.
 By 2002 he was one of just two managers, the other being Alex Ferguson, to have held their position since before 1990.
 He later joined the club's Board of Directors.

-Gradi's contract with Crewe was one of the most controversial in the football league; it included a clause giving him a percentage of the profit on any player sold to another club.
+Gradi's contract with Crewe was one of the most controversial in the Football League; it included a clause giving him a percentage of the profit on any player sold to another club.